Destinations Italy Florence & Tuscany

 Must orderflat white + eggs

-The closest thing Florence has to a London or Melbourne coffee bar — precision espresso, properly trained baristas, avocado toast that doesn't apologize for itself.
-Locals and expats fill it from 8 a.m.
-Sundays brunch out the door.
-The Oltrarno location (Via dello Sprone) is the best of the bunch.
+The closest thing Florence has to a London or Melbourne coffee bar — precision espresso, properly trained baristas, an actual flat white, avocado toast that doesn't apologize for itself.
+Sundays brunch out the door; the Oltrarno location on Via dello Sprone is the best of the bunch.

 Third-waveMultiple locationsBest flat white in the city